trimstray/nginx-admins-handbook/README.md

   > Anything you can access as a variable in nginx config, you can log, including non-standard http headers, etc. so it's a simple way to create your own log format for specific situations.

+  > This is extremely helpful for debugging specific `location` directives.

 ###### Example

 ```bash